If you have some money and are looking to make it grow, it’s important to take some time and figure out what your major

-Also, Roth IRAs are really flexible; they have a lot fewer restrictions on when and how much you can withdraw from them without penalty compared to 401(k) plans and the TSP , and there’s no age limit where they force you to start withdrawing from it.
+Also, Roth IRAs are really flexible; they have a lot fewer restrictions on when and how much you can withdraw from them without penalty compared to 401(k) plans, and there’s no age limit where they force you to start withdrawing from it.

 A Roth IRA is totally employer-independent.
 You can open an account on your own, and if you change employers, there’s nothing you have to switch around with your account.

 Third Priority: Contribute to a Taxable Account

 Lastly, if you still have additional funds to invest after maximizing your retirement accounts, you might want to open a regular, taxable brokerage account.
 I have mine with Charles Schwab.

 There may be times when you contribute to a taxable account even if you aren’t maxing out a 401(k), though, such as if you plan on retiring early.
 All else being equal, taxable accounts won’t perform as well due to having to pay taxes each year on your gains, but they’re the most flexible.
 You can withdraw money when you want, you can pick any brokerage or platform, you can invest in anything, and you can begin living off the income at any age.